Grand Army of the Republic Memorial Hall (Nebraska City, Nebraska)

-The Grand Army of the Republic Memorial Hall, also known as William Baumer Post No. 24, Grand Army of the Republic (GAR), and as the Civil War Veterans Museum, is a historic building located at 908 (now 910) 1st Corso in Nebraska City, Nebraska, in the United States.
+The Grand Army of the Republic Memorial Hall, also known as William Baumer Post No. 24, Grand Army of the Republic (GAR), and the Civil War Veterans Museum, is a historic building located at 908 (now 910) 1st Corso in Nebraska City, Nebraska, in the United States.
 The hall was built in 1894–95.
 In 1994, it was added to the U.S. National Register of Historic Places.

 History

-The Richardsonian Romanesque Grand Army of the Republic Memorial Hall was designed and built in 1894–95 by architects Fisher & Lawrie, and was the meeting place of the William Baumer Post No. 24, which was one of 354 GAR posts in Nebraska.
-The hall has been restored and is now the Civil War Veterans Museum at the G.A.R.
-Memorial Hall.
+The Richardsonian Romanesque Grand Army of the Republic Memorial Hall was designed and built in 1894–95 by architects Fisher & Lawrie, and was the meeting place of the William Baumer Post No. 24, one of 354 GAR posts in Nebraska.
+The hall has been restored and is now the Civil War Veterans Museum at the GAR Memorial Hall.